How a Skyocean Trade Works

 Is every trade on the blockchain?
 No. Fully institutional trades settle through conventional banking rails and are recorded in the knowledge graph, but do not use a smart contract.
 Retail and mixed trades use a smart contract only for the retail financing portion.

 If the blockchain is optional, why is it there at all?
-For retail financing.
+For retail participation.
 A smart contract is the right instrument when many small participants need transparent, programmatic, non-custodial access to a specific trade.
 For large institutional capital, the contract adds no benefit that the trade finance agreement does not already provide, so we do not use one.

 How are fraudulent documents prevented?
 They are not prevented by a central authority.
 They are made operationally ineffective: a single fraudulent document has no power unless the other independent attestations agree with it.
 Customs, inspectors, forwarders, and banks each post their own record, and convergence is checked automatically.